CriptoAperitivo/CriptoAperitivo/README.md

 - 👋 Hi, I’m @CriptoAperitivo
 - 👀 I’m interested in blockchain stuff
 - 🌱 I’m currently learning how to found a community in Italy
-- 💞️ I’m looking to collaborate with people that want to  help spread iformation related to crypto topics
+- 💞️ I’m looking to collaborate with people that want to  help spreading information related to crypto topics in Italy
 - 📫 How to reach me : send me a mail on criptoaperitivo@gmail.com

 <!---